A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-In 2022, \cite{camur2022star} proposes a more effective formulation along with an exact solution technique (i.e., Benders Decomposition \citep{rahmaniani2017benders}) for the SDC problem, proposed by \cite{vogiatzis2019identification}.
+{Recent years have witnessed significant advancements in the field of group centrality, characterized by the introduction of innovative metrics and refined optimization methods.} In 2022, {Camur et al.}~\cite{camur2022star} propose a more effective formulation along with an exact solution technique (i.e., Benders Decomposition \citep{rahmaniani2017benders}) for the SDC problem, proposed by {Vogiatzis and Camur}~\cite{vogiatzis2019identification}.
 They also present types of networks where the SDC problem is solvable in polynomial time.
-Additionally, in \cite{rasti2022novel} the authors investigate stars, cliques, and representative structures with respect to the same three group centrality metrics.
-The authors further define a representative set as a group of nodes centered at a node; in other words, it can be viewed as a relaxation of the star, allowing one node to serve as a center while the leaves may or may not share edges between each other.
-They also propose CBB algorithms for all three structures and all three metrics.
-Furthermore, \cite{rajbhandari2022presto} revisits the group closeness maximization problem for directed graphs that do not require connectedness, proposing a heuristic algorithm.
+Additionally, {Rasti and Vogiatzis} \cite{rasti2022novel} investigate stars, cliques, and representative structures with respect to the same three group centrality metrics.
+The authors further define a representative set as a group of nodes centered at a node; {i.e.,} it can be viewed as a relaxation of the star, allowing one node to serve as a center while the leaves may or may not share edges between each other.
+They propose CBB algorithms for all three structures and all three metrics.
+Furthermore, {Rajbhandari et al.} \cite{rajbhandari2022presto} revisit the group closeness maximization problem for directed graphs that do not require connectedness, proposing a heuristic algorithm.

 Unsurprisingly, in 2023, we witness even more studies in group centrality research.
-To start with, \cite{camur2023stochastic} integrates probability values regarding edge connectivity and introduce the very first ``probabilistic" group centrality metric as stochastic pseudo-star degree centrality.
+To start with, {Camur et al.}~\cite{camur2023stochastic} integrate probability values regarding edge connectivity and introduce the very first ``probabilistic" group centrality metric as stochastic pseudo-star degree centrality.
 According to the authors a pseudo-star is a set of nodes forming a star with at least a probability $\theta\in\left[0,1\right]$.
 This probability can be viewed as the equivalent of the probability of all edges between the designated center and stars to exist, as well as no edges between any two leaves existing.
 We note here the similarity between the pseudo-star and a probabilistic clique \citep{miao2014exact}.
 A probabilistic clique is defined as a set of nodes that form a clique with at least probability $\theta\in\left[0,1\right]$.